-The graphs in Figures 5-14 show 5,000 Monte Carlo simulations each from different constructions of datadriven IPU copulas (small dots), with a superposition of the empirical copula (scaled rank vectors) as large white points.
-The symmetric cases (negative binomial and Poisson copulas) were constructed according to the suggestions in [9, Section 4].
+The following graphs show 5,000 Monte Carlo simulations each from different constructions of datadriven IPU copulas (small dots), with a superposition of the empirical copula (scaled rank vectors) as large white points.
+The symmetric cases (negative binomial and Poisson copulas) were constructed according to the suggestions in Pfeifer et al. (2016), Section 4.
 The asymmetric cases were constructed on the basis of a shuffle of M copula with local upper Fréchet bounds for the driver Z, shown first.
 Note that the location of the corresponding line sections are one to one determined by the relative rank vectors from the original data.